 The Social Change Collective was formed in 2017 by a group of young Wellingtonians who wanted to be more informed of social issues and wanted to work together to create actionable solutions.
-The committee of eight people consists of lawyers, policy analysts and entrepreneurs.
+The committee consists of lawyers, policy analysts, and entrepreneurs.
 They see the potential in their peers to engage with the range of issues facing the world today.

 How do we operate?

 Every second month we run an event on a particular social or environmental issue, ending with a list of “actions” for attendees to sign up to.

 We also support young people to participate in governance across Aotearoa.
 See the Board Opportunities page to learn more and get involved.

 Policy Analyst, Māori Health

 Associate Project Manager, Sustainable Business Network

 Trustee (Finance & Impact)